MUnique/OpenMU/deploy/all-in-one/README.md

 Hint: replace "example.org" with your domain.

-`docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d example.org`
+`docker compose -f docker-compose.yml -f docker-compose.prod.yml run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d example.org`

 #### Set up certificate renewal

 Because your certificates expire after 3 months, it's recommended to renew them regularly.
 To renew it, run this command:

-`docker compose run --rm certbot renew`
+`docker compose -f docker-compose.yml -f docker-compose.prod.yml run --rm certbot renew`

 Of course, it would make sense to add a cron job (e.g. once a week) on your host machine for that.